 We want to be a resource for you and help you manage the needs of the young adults that are being treated at your facility by:

 - Helping you and your staff communicate the importance of peer support programs to young adults in treatment and to connect them to support programs.
 We would love to set up a meeting (virtual or in person) to inform your staff about all the YA programs available.

-- Promoting the programs and services that your facility currently has available for young adult patients by including that information on this website and in our Information Bags
+- Promoting the programs and services that your facility currently has available for young adult patients by including that information on our social media and in our Information Bags

 - Helping to educate the staff at your facility of the importance and availability of these support programs and services and the young adult’s participation in them